 When & How To Behead a Succulent

-So the most important thing is to make sure your plant is of good size and can survive the beheading.
-Second, as mentioned above, is to only behead succulents in their growing season.
-It is no good doing this when the plant is dormant and not growing and is likely to result in the top part of the rosette not sending roots and bottom rotting away.
+The most important thing is to make sure your plant is of good size and can survive the chop.
+Second, as mentioned above, is to only do this to succulents in their growing season.
+It is no good when the plant is dormant and not growing as it is likely to result in the top part of the rosette not sending roots and bottom rotting away.
 Most succulents grow well in spring, so this would be an ideal time for any propagating.

 Once all that is done make sure you’re cutting at the lowest possible point, but so there are a few leaves left at the root end.
 If beheading a stretched succulent, make the cut at the top, where the concentration of the leaves is at its most thick, but also allow for a bit of a stalk.
 When the cut is done put the top and the bottom in a bright but covered and shaded spot to help the wound dry.
 This will stop diseases entering the plant through the cut.